Parent/family frequently asked questions

 How do I apply for admission at the school I’m interested in?

 Each year, charter schools are open for enrollment in a blind lottery.
-This year enrollment opened in November and will run through March 16, 2023.
+This year enrollment opened on November 14, 2023 and will run through March 14, 2024.
 Charter schools are now using a common application, which can be found here.
 The EnrollRI website has information on the application process and how to apply.

 If my child is not chosen during the lottery process, can I re-apply for admission for the following school year?